guglielmocamporese/math-unipd-booking-bot/README.md

 # Minimal API for the COVID Booking System of the Offices at the UniPD Math Dep

-Currently for registering the presence at the math department you have to manually login into the math website, fill several forms EVERY day.
-In order to speedup this process and create an interface to the website that you can use the simple API written in Python.
+Currently for registering the presence at the math department you have to manually login into the math website and fill several forms EVERY day.
+In order to speedup this process, this project proposes a minimal interface of the COVID booking system of the math unipd website that you can use the simple API written in Python.

 ### Requirements
 - You have to clone the repo: